 Included in all plans

 Koinly is an excellent choice if you don’t trade too often and want cheap plans.
-It’s also an excellent option if you have a lot of DeFi and NFT transactions since you can add them manually.
-Finally, Koinly has better international support than ZenLedger and CryptoTrader.Tax.
+It’s also a great option if you have a lot of DeFi and NFT transactions since you can add them manually.
+However, Koinly has better international support than ZenLedger and CoinLedger.

 How Do I Open An Account?

-Koinly doesn’t follow KYC requirements either.
-Overall, you can set up a brand new account within a few minutes.
-Just note that importing transaction data from exchanges can take around 15 to 20 minutes.
+You can set up a brand new account in a few minutes.
+Depending on the complexity of your crypto holdings, importing transaction data from exchanges can take around 15 to 20 minutes.

 Is It Safe And Secure?

 Like other crypto tax software, Koinly uses read-only API connections to import transactions.
 This means Koinly can’t make changes to any of your crypto exchanges or wallets.
-In fact, Koinly doesn’t even require any private keys to do its job.
+Koinly doesn’t require any private keys or write access to do its job.